microsoft/Kusto-Query-Language/doc/count-distinctif-aggfunction.md

 ## Returns

-Long integer value indicating the number of unique values of *`Expr`* per summary group, for all records for which the *Predicate* evaluates to `true`.
+Long integer value indicating the number of unique values of *`Expr`* per summary group in records for which the *Predicate* evaluates to `true`.

 ## Example